openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 ![image](../images/setup-wizard/Screenshot_20231202_125636.png)

-This is just the welcome message which you can skip with the next button.
+This is just the welcome message which you can skip with the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_125650.png)